 Papers & Presentations

-Several people have put together various papers and powerpoint presentations over the course of developing the software.
-Some links to them are at left.
+Several people have put together various papers and powerpoint presentations over the course of developing the Open DIS software.
+Some links to them are below.

 - Open-DIS flyer

 - Efficient XML Interchange (EXI) and DIS

 - Efficient XML Interchange Introduction–W3C standard for a more compact representation of XML

 - IEEE VR 2010 Presentation from Univ. of Louisiana